jgoodhcg/2018-jgood-blog/content/md/posts/2020-01-26-expo-shadow-cljs-starter.md

 ```
 ```

 Connect the Spacemacs REPL and start Shadow-CLJS compilation.
 The [REPL is one of the most important parts](https://dev.to/jr0cket/repl-driven-development-ano) of Clojure.
+As long as you don't reload the expo client the REPL will work.
+After reloading I've found that CIDER also has to be restarted.
 ```
 ```